Endyzi/The-Job-Application/README.md

 I created desired working area where you choose which county you would like to work in, the checkbox questions, the database fields and the overview of the applicants in Filemaker.

-Technology used: SQL,  Service stack (ASP.NET), HTML, Filemaker.
+Technology used: SQL,  Service stack (ASP.NET), HTML, CSS, Filemaker.

 Following Images represent required fields applicants were forced to fill in order to apply for work.